No items found.

 1. Stock price volatility

-The mere mention that a company has become a target for an acquisition is usually enough to generate volatility in the stock price of both the buyer and the seller, as traders and analysts try to establish:
+The mere mention that a company has become a target for acquisition is usually enough to generate volatility in both the buyer’s and seller’s stock prices as traders and analysts try to establish:

 • whether the target company is friendly or hostile to the takeover

-• whether it might even trigger a bigger offer from a third party.
+• whether it might trigger an even bigger offer from a third party

 Example: